-4.1.3 Overview of changes in the UWI data and evolution of performance
+4.1.2 Overview of changes in the UWI data and evolution of performance

-Before the performance of the UWI data in ZGM (December 2001 onwards) is compared to that of data for the nominal period (before January 2001), one should realize that the following differences in the ECMWF's operational assimilation system (for a complete list see Appendix C) might obscure the results:
+Before the performance of the UWI data in ZGM (December 2001 onwards) is compared to that of data for the nominal period (before January 2001), one should realize that the following differences in the ECMWF operational assimilation system (changing the quality of the FGAT winds) might obscure the results (for a complete list see Appendix C):

-- During the nominal period ERS-2 scatterometer data was assimilated.
+- During the nominal period ERS-2 scatterometer data were assimilated.
 This had a positive effect on the resemblance between UWI winds and FGAT winds, since the latter contain (past) scatterometer information included at earlier assimilation cycles.
-No ERS-2 scatterometer data was assimilated during the ZGM period. - On 22 January 2002 the assimilation of QuikSCAT scatterometer data was introduced.
-Like the case for ERS-2, this will have a positive effect on scatter diagrams between UWI and FGAT winds.
-Experiments for December 2000, including both ERS-2 and QuikSCAT data indeed showed a noticeable improvement.
+On the other hand, no ERS-2 scatterometer data was assimilated during the ZGM period, leading to a small degradation of the FGAT wind quality. - From 21 January 2002 onwards QuikSCAT scatterometer data is assimilated, leading to a small enhancement of the FGAT wind quality.
+Pre-operational experiments for December 2000, including both ERS-2 and QuikSCAT data indeed showed a noticeable improvement between UWI and FGAT winds. - On 13 January 2003 a new minimization method and an improved estimation for the background error was introduced in the assimilation system.
+It had a positive effect on the quality of the FGAT winds. - On 8 March 2004, ERS-2 scatterometer data was re-introduced in the assimilation system.
+This is the first time that both ERS-2 and QuikSCAT winds are assimilated simultaneously.

-Starting from the end of the nominal period, several changes took place.
-A graphical overview is presented in Figures 21 and 22.
+Starting from the end of the nominal period, several changes for the UWI product took place.
+A graphical overview is presented in Figures 21 (spikes indicate data-void periods of more than 2 days) and 22.
 They logically defined the following periods: